seamusl/test_corpus/README.md

 # OpenNAS_v1
-A system integrating open source tools for Neural Architecture Search (OpenNAS), in the classification of images, has been developed as part of this research.
+A system integrating open source tools for Neural Architecture Search (OpenNAS), in the classification of images, has been developed.
 OpenNAS takes any dataset of grayscale, or RBG im- ages, and generates Convolutional Neural Network (CNN) architectures based on a range of metaheuristics using either an AutoKeras, a transfer learning or a Swarm Intelligence (SI) approach.

 Particle Swarm Optimization (PSO) and Ant Colony Optimization (ACO) are used as the SI algorithms.
 Furthermore, models developed through such metaheuristics may be combined using stacking ensembles.